-Your customers want product yesterday.
+Your customers wanted their product yesterday.
 Their annual forecasts have now become weekly.
-They want product faster but also more value-added at a lower price.
+They want products faster but also more value-added at a lower price.

 Since the marketplace is hardly growing, competitors are trying to take business away from others by lowering prices.
 The result is lower profits for everyone.
 Then there’s the offshore competition with low labor costs that you can’t match.

-Obviously, there’s risk in changing vendors.
-But, doing nothing also has it risks as you become less price competitive.
+Obviously, there’s a risk in changing vendors.
+But, doing nothing also has its risks as you become less price competitive.
 Besides, you don’t have to completely dump your vendors.
 Just divert some of your component business while trying an alternative source.
 Remember, not remaining competitive can be fatal.

 The following are terms that you may not be familiar with:

 Heating of electroplated springs to relieve hydrogen embrittlement.

 Maximum stress subjected to a material without permanent set.

 Fixturing a spring at elevated temperature to minimize loss of load at operating temperature.

 Hydrogen is absorbed in electroplating or pickling of carbon steels, tending to make the spring material brittle and susceptible to cracking and failure.